 Your puppy may start whining or barking in his crate, but you don’t have to release him immediately.
 If you follow these manipulations, the pet will protest again, just not to be left alone.

 Over time, the puppy should learn that whining doesn’t work and he will only be released for quiet behavior.
-You can learn more about it in the article “What to do if your puppy is crying in his crate.”
+You can learn more about this in the article “What to do if your puppy is crying in his crate.”

 #7.
 Use soothing remedies